 Creating a more dynamic rhythm.
-Let’s return to the example shown in exercise 1.0.
-This time start removing one circle at a time in order to create an implied horizontal line.
+Revisit the uninterrupted sequence example shown in Lesson 1.0 and this time imagine removing one circle at a time in order to create and sustain an implied horizontal line.
+Try it on a piece of paper with pencil and eraser.
 How many circles did you end up removing until the line finally fell apart?
 Five?
 Six?
 More?

 Notice how the line or sequence seems to continue despite the fact that some of its circles are missing.
 (FYI, this effect is called Closure.
 Find out more in the video on Unity.)

 The main point is that the interruptions create their own rhythm among the remaining dots.
 The missing circles (aka, open or negative space) now affect their own sort of pacing or rhythm as well.
-Swiss cheese is noted for its flavor and its holes.
+Conventional swiss cheese is noted for its flavor but also its holes.
 Shouldn’t open space have its own dynamic as well?

 It’s your turn!
 Create your own version of an interrupted sequence through the medium of your choosing: photography, painting, drawing, digital tools, mixed media, etc. Details: Find or create two images: (1) a group of people, and (2) a group of spheres.
 The spheres could be marbles, golf balls, meatballs – anything round.
 Combine the spheres imagery with the crowd imagery to create an interrupted sequence of rhythm.
 Take pix.